fedetrifo06/dark-theme-meet/README.md

-# Old extension, not working anymore
+# Old and cringe extension, not working anymore